enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 The idea is to maintain a list of all quantities, represented by cell-centered fields, that are used by Enzo in the ``FIELD_TABLE`` macro.
-For each quantity, the table currently tracks its name, whether its fundamentally a scalar or vector quantity, if the quantity can be classified as "conserved", "specific", or "other", and whether or not there is any circumstance where it is an "actively" advected quantity.
-An entry about a scalar quantity registers a field of the same name while an entry about a vector quantity registers 3 fields with the names ``"{qname}_x"``, ``"{qname}_y"``, ``"{qname}_z"`` where ``{qname}`` is the name of the quantity (e.g. the row for the "velocity" quantity registers the ``"velocity_x"``, ``"velocity_y"``, and ``"velocity_z"`` fields).
+For each quantity, the table currently tracks its name, whether its fundamentally a scalar or vector quantity, if the quantity can be classified as "conserved", "specific", or "other", and whether or not there is any circumstance in the codebase where the quantity is "actively" advected.
+An entry about a scalar quantity registers a field of the same name.
+An entry for a vector quantity registers 3 fields with the names ``"{qname}_x"``, ``"{qname}_y"``, ``"{qname}_z"``, where ``{qname}`` is the name of the quantity (e.g. the row for the "velocity" quantity registers the ``"velocity_x"``, ``"velocity_y"``, and ``"velocity_z"`` fields).

+At present, the registry currently provides operations:

+  * for building ``Grouping`` objects that contain registered quantity fields.
-The registry was primarily motivated to perform operations related to the ``EnzoAdvectionFieldLUT`` struct (see below).
-The registry also tracks a list of known groups of passively scalars that can be specified in the input file to indicate that the particular field is passively advected (as of now, the only such group is ``"colour"``).
-Although it's functionallity is currently limited, the ``EnzoCenteredFieldRegistry`` has the capacity to be a general purpose tool useful other parts of the Enzo layer of the codebase.
+  * related to the ``EnzoAdvectionFieldLUT`` struct (see below).
+  * provide a list of known groups that can be used in the input file to identify fields as passively advected scalars (as of now, the only such group is ``"colour"``).

 .. _EnzoAdvectionFieldLUT-section: